roy-ganz/toql/guide/src/1-introduction.md

 ## Available Sections

-This book is split into several sections, with this introduction being the first.
+This guide is split into several sections, with this introduction being the first.
 The others are:

-* [Concept](concept.md) - The overall concept of Toql.
+* [Concept](2-concept.md) - The overall concept of Toql.
-* [Toql Api](api/introduction.md) - How to use the library.
+* [Toql Api](3-api/1-toql-api.md) - How to use the library.
-* [The Toql query Language](query-language/introduction.md) - How to build queries.
-* [Toql Derive](derive/introduction.md) - Map Rust structs to database tables and query fields.
+* [Toql Derive](4-derive/1-introduction.md) - Map Rust structs to database tables and query fields.
-* [Customization]()  - Deal with edge cases through own handlers.
+* [The Toql query Language](5-query-language/1-introduction.md) - How to build queries.
-* [Appendix]()  - Different tipps and tricks
+* [Appendix](6-appendix/1-overview)  - Different tipps and tricks